West Virginia investigating Mylan over EpiPen pricing

 EpiPen jabs a dose of the drug epinephrine into the thigh to counter dangerous allergic reactions such as to peanuts, food allergies and bee stings.

-Morrissey said in Tuesday's petition that Mylan may have violated the state's Antitrust Act by suing Teva Pharmaceutical Industries Ltd (TEVA.TA) for patent infringement to prevent it from launching a generic competitor to the device.
+Morrissey said in Tuesday's petition that Mylan may have violated the state's Antitrust Act by suing Teva Pharmaceutical Industries Ltd for patent infringement to prevent it from launching a generic competitor to the device.

 In a 2012 settlement, Mylan agreed to let Teva begin selling the generic version last year, but the U.S. Food and Drug Administration has not approved it, according to the petition.